th2-net/th2-conn-generic/README.md

 ### 3.4.1

 + Update Sailfish version to 3.2.1603
-+ FIX connect rejects messages if user tries to send them before the logon is complete (fixes issue with corrupting sender sequence number)
++ FIX connect rejects messages if the user tries to send them before the logon is completed (fixes issue with corrupting sender sequence number)

 ### 3.4.0